- May 18, 2015

 In this post, I discuss a frequent question that comes up for those trying to implement Dann’s 7 Questions as their key tool for manager/subordinate relations, particularly performance evaluations – how do you know when you are hearing the truth from your direct reports.
-(For more on the 7 questions, I encourage you to read our recent post that focused on the questions or purchase the book, Creating High Perfomers , that covers them in much greater detail.)
+(For more on the 7 questions, I encourage you to read our recent post that focused on the questions or purchase the 2nd edition of the book, Creating High Perfomers, that covers them in much greater detail.)

 Moving to an honest dialogue and to a true partnership for performance is a paradigm shift for many employees.
 That is, for many, their experience of supervision is managers who operate under the template that their job is to “control” rather than facilitate performance and improvement.
 Add to that the fact that some employees have previously been terminated or severely reprimanded, and they will approach your dialogue with them with anxiety or even fear.

 Therefore, when implementing the 7 Questions as a template for a performance evaluation, it is an understandable challenge to extract honest responses to your questions from employees.
 A “no” response to any of the questions will be held as an invalidation of management by some employees; which is something that employees are very reluctant to do.

 So, how do you overcome this barrier and how do you know you have gotten the real truth in your responses?
 Overcoming the barrier is covered in more detail in the book, but in a nutshell, begin your use of the 7 questions with a discussion about your intentions.
 How will the questions be used?
 What is your purpose and hope as a manager?
 The questions are designed to find where the manager has not provided the tools for the employee to succeed, not the other way around.
 So honesty is needed for the employee to get the appropriate tools to move forward.
 Essentially, to overcome resistance, set the tone of your desire to help the employee succeed.